-Section 368.
-Penaltics-Excepting as otherwise specifically mentioned within this Code, none of its provisions shall be construed to affect any building or part of any building now finished or in course of construction.
-Any person, firm, corporation or agent who shall violate any provisions of this Code shall be subject, upon conviction thereof, to a fine not less than ten (\$10.00) dollars or more than one hundred (\$100.00) dollars for each offense or upon failure to pay may be imprisoned until such fine is paid not exceeding ninety days.
+SECTION 362.
+PENALTIES-Excepting as otherwise specifically meutioned within this code, none of its provisions shall be construed to affect any building or part of any building now finished or in course of construction.
+Any person, firm, corporation or agent who shall violate any provision of this code shall be subject, upon conviction thereof, to a fine not less than ten dollars (\$10,00) or more than one huudred dollars (\$100,00) for each offense or upon failure to pay may be imprisoned until such fine is paid not exceeding minety (90) days.
 The continued violations of any provisions shall constitute a separate offense for each and every day such violation of any provisions hereof shall continue.

-Section 369.
-Repeal-(a) All ordinances and parts of ordinances in conflict herewith are hereby repealed, and expressly repealing the following ordinances. (b) General Ordinance No. 34 approved June 6, 1904, entitled "An Ordinance providing for all matters concerning, affecting or relating to the construction, alteration, repair or removal of buildings, structures or appurtenances thereto erected or to be erected in the City of Indianapolis, Indiana." (c) General Ordinance No. 5 approved March 19, 1906, entitled "An Ordinance to amend Section 110 of an Ordinance entitled 'An Ordinance providing for all matters concerning, affecting or relating to the construction, alteration, repair or removal of buildings, structures or appurtenances thereto erected or to be erected in the City of Indianapolis, Indiana," (d) General Ordinance No. 94 approved November 4, 1907, entitled "An Ordinance to amend Sections 36 and 147 of an Ordinance entitled 'An Ordinance providing for the matters concerning, affecting or relating to the construction, alteration, repair or removal of buildings, structures or appurtenances thereto erected or to be erected in the City of Indianapolis, Indiana.' (e) General Ordinance No. 12 approved April 22, 1908, entitled "An Ordinance regulating the construction and regulation of moving picture theaters and liceusing all persons to operate moving picture machines and prescribing the penalty for the violation thereof."
+SECTION 363.
+REPEAL.-(a) All ordinances and parts of ordinances in conflict herewith are hereby repealed, and expressly repealing the following ordinances. (b) General Ordinance No. 34 approved June 6,

+1904, entitled "An ordinance providing for all matters concerning, affecting or relating to the construction, alteration, repair or removal of buildings, structures or appurtenances thereto erected or to be erected in the City of Indianapolis, Indiana." (c) General Ordinance No. 5 approved March 19, 1906, entitled "An ordinance to amend Section 110 of an ordinance entitled 'An ordinance providing for all matters concerning, affecting or relating to the construction, alteration, repair or removal of buildings, structures or appurtenances thereto erected or to be erected in the City of Indianapolis, Ind." (d) General Ordinance No. 94 approved November 4, 1907, entitled "An ordinance to amend Sections 36 and 147 of an ordinance entitled 'An ordinance providing for the matters concerning, affecting or relating to the construction, alteration, repair or removal of buildings, structures or appurtenances thereto erected or to be erected in the City of Indianapolis, Indiana." (e) General Ordinance No. 12 approved April 22, 1908, entitled "An ordinance regulating the construction and regulation of moving picture theaters and licensing all persons to operate moving picture machines and prescribing the penalty for the violation thereof."
+SECTION 364.
+This ordinance shall be in full force and effect from

-Section 370.
-This ordinance shall be in full force and effect from and after its passage and publication once each week for two consecutive weeks in the Indianapolis Commercial, a daily newspaper of general circulation printed and published in the City of Indianapolis, Indiana,
+SECTION 364.
+This ordinance shall be in full force and effect from and after its passage and publication once each week for two (2) consecutive weeks in the Indianapolis Commercial, a daily newspaper of general circulation printed and published in the City of Indianapolis, Indiana.